Mental Health and Addictions Program (MHAP)

 We are a multidisciplinary group of mental health and addictions counsellors with years of supervised clinical experience.

-The Mental Health and Addictions Program includes Assault Care and Treatment Program, Outpatient Withdrawal Service, the Wellness and Recovery Centre as well as long-term counselling and crisis counselling services.
+The Mental Health and Addictions Program includes the Assault Care and Treatment program, Outpatient Withdrawal Services, the Sioux Lookout Supportive Housing Project, as well as long-term and crisis counselling services.

 What can I expect from counselling?